tuomaseerola/onsetsync/paper/paper.md

 # Conclusions

 `onsetsync` provides representations, visualisations and calculations of key measures relating to onset structures in music.
-The library does not take a stance on how the onset times have been estimated, but assumes that onset times are mapped onto beat positions, and that metre annotations are available.
-Future needs for development lie in creating a specific corpus format that would be open to many uses, to test the framework with other datasets, and to incorporate other analytical options such as circular statistics, Granger causality or cross-recurrence analyses.
+The library does not take a stance on how the onset times have been estimated but assumes that onset times are mapped onto beat positions and that metre annotations are available.
+Future development needs lie in creating a specific corpus format that would be open to many uses, testing the framework with other datasets, and incorporating other analytical options such as circular statistics, Granger causality or cross-recurrence analyses.

 We hope scholars and students of music, music information retrieval and psychology can pursue topics related to synchrony in music with a transparent workflow assisted by the library and capitalise on existing datasets that are compatible with the library.
-Eventually we hope that tools such as these will allow a larger number of people to create and utilise open datasets related to musical behaviours, helping the topic become data-driven, empirical and collaborative.
+Eventually, we hope that tools such as these will allow a larger number of people to create and utilise open datasets related to musical behaviours, helping the topic become data-driven, empirical and collaborative.

 # Acknowledgements